-And secondly, most of the safari lodges and reserves on our list do offer laundry services, but the process can be finicky.
+And secondly, most of the lodges and reserves on our list do offer laundry services, but the process can be finicky.
 A lot of laundry is done by hand, meaning your size of laundry is reduced.
 Along with this, almost all laundry is ironed to ensure the killing of “Putzi” fly eggs.
 Try to avoid any clothing that could be damaged by the ironing process.

 Kenya Safari Cost

 No guide is set without some kind of idea of how much this trip may break the bank, so we’re here to put your mind at ease.

-It is first worth noting that when there you will be spending in the local currency, that being Kenyan Shillings.
-In some of the reserves they may be willing to take foreign currency, but we always believe it is good to have some local coin just in case.
+It is also worth noting that when there you will be spending in the local currency, that being Kenyan Shillings.
+In some of the reserves they may be willing to take foreign currency, but we always believe it is good to have some local coins just in case.

 Now to the crux of the matter.
 It is widely acknowledged that going on safari anywhere is not the cheapest of ventures.
 When staying in a luxury campsite with all the frills, food included, and game drives in tow, you can understand why.
 Here are 7 things that will determine the price of your trip:

 Number of Days You go on Safari

-The most obvious one, in our books.
-The more days you are around, the more money you’ll spend!
+This is the most obvious one, in our books.
+The more days you are around, the more money you’ll spend.

 Time of Year